NixOS/nixpkgs/CONTRIBUTING.md

    git push --force-with-lease
    ```

-   In case of merge conflicts you will also have to [rebasing the branch](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) on top of current `master`.
+   In case of merge conflicts you will also have to [rebase the branch](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) on top of current `master`.
    Sometimes this can be done [on GitHub directly](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/keeping-your-pull-request-in-sync-with-the-base-branch#updating-your-pull-request-branch), but if not you will have to rebase locally using
    ```
    git fetch upstream